anh0001/robot-perception-compose/README.md

-# iPhone LiDAR 3D Segmentation
+# Text-Driven 3D Scene Segmentation

 This repository is a streamlined fork of the Spot-Compose codebase focused solely on open-vocabulary 3D segmentation from iPhone LiDAR scans.
 The robot control stack, grasp planning, and drawer manipulation routines were removed; what remains is the tooling necessary to: